SoftUni-Internal/interactive-content/EN/00-Basic-Syntax/07-Summary.md

 # Summary

-# In this lesson you learnt:
+# In this lesson you learned:

   - Declaring Variables